 14. Rubber Bathroom Flooring

 The main complaint people have about rubber bathroom floors is their dull look.
-Even colorful rubber floors have a dull appearance, unless a bright finish is applied.
+Even colorful rubber floors have a dull appearance unless a bright finish is applied to them.

 15. Carpet Bathroom Flooring